LinkNacional/wc_cielo_payment_gateway/README.txt

 7. Debit card front page with payment fields.

 == Changelog ==
+= 1.17.1 =
+**17/02/2025**
+* Correction of reference for minimum value of installments;
+* Update hooks reference to avoid collisions;
+* Correction of nonce validation when configuration is disabled.

 = 1.17.0 =
 **06/02/2025**
 * Added compatibility with retry settings for subscriptions.